klimb/rust-stargate/stargate-stardust/commands/text-commands/tail/README.md

 The functionality for the test "gnu/tests/tail-2/follow-stdin.sh" is implemented.
-It fails because it is provoking closing a file descriptor with `tail -f <&-` and as part of a workaround, Rust's stdlib reopens closed FDs as `/dev/null` which means uu_tail cannot detect this.
+It fails because it is provoking closing a file descriptor with `tail -f <&-` and as part of a workaround, Rust's stdlib reopens closed FDs as `/dev/null` which means sg_tail cannot detect this.
 See also, e.g. the discussion at:
 <https://github.com/uutils/coreutils/issues/2873>